 There are as many jerky recipes as there are people making jerky.
-This is a basic recipe that is great “as is” but also a great platform for tinkering.
+This basic recipe is great “as is” but also a fine platform for tinkering.

 This is a standard recipe meant for chicken breast or veal, both naturally quite tender.
 Venison or any tough cut should be tenderized first unless you have an exceptionally tender cut.

-This is a recipe for a basic brown stock, using bones and meat from just about any type of game or commercial meat animal or fish.
+This is a basic recipe for brown stock, using bones and meat from just about any seafood, game, or livestock.
 Click here for a detailed treatise on stock.

-This will never win a contest against a well made “from-scratch” stew recipe but it is faster easier and still really good.
+This will never win a contest against a well made “from-scratch” stew recipe but it is faster, easier and still really good.

 Think of this as “pulled venison”, a simple but wonderful way to show off one of the least respected cuts.
 It’s a guaranteed hit, even among folks that aren’t too sure about wild meat.

 A heavily smoked and highly spiced cajun sausage, typically used as an ingredient for other cajun dishes (like jambalaya, gumbo, or in a crawfish boil).